Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Theoretical Analysis

-This definition captures the intuition that semantically similar queries should yield similar performance from the same model.
-Our empirical results in Fig.~\ref{fig:locality} suggest that current embedding spaces exhibit strong locality properties for routing.
+This definition captures the intuition that semantically similar queries should yield similar utility scores from the same model.
+If this property holds, then kNN methods can make effective routing decisions by leveraging the performance patterns of nearby queries.

-\paragraph{Sample Complexity Advantage} We now show that kNN routers benefit from lower sample complexity compared to parametric models:
+We now compare the sample complexity of kNN routers to parametric alternatives:

-\begin{theorem} For a query distribution $\mathcal{D}$ with $\delta$-locality in utility space:
+\begin{theorem}[Sample Complexity] For a query distribution $\mathcal{D}$ with $\delta$-locality in utility space:

-(a) A kNN router requires a training sample size of $\Theta\left(\frac{C_{\mathcal{X}, d}}{\delta^d} \cdot \log\left(\frac{1}{\alpha}\right)\right)$ to achieve expected regret $O(\epsilon(\delta))$ with probability $1-\alpha$, where $d$ is the intrinsic dimension of the embedding space and $C_{\mathcal{X}, d}$ is a constant depending on the space.
+\textbf{(a)} A kNN router requires a training sample size of $\Theta\left(\frac{C_{\mathcal{X}, d}}{\delta^d} \cdot \log\left(\frac{1}{\alpha}\right)\right)$ to achieve expected regret $O(\epsilon(\delta))$ with probability $1-\alpha$, where $d$ is the intrinsic dimension of the embedding space and $C_{\mathcal{X}, d}$ is a constant depending on the space.

-(b) A parametric router with $L$ Lipschitz-continuous layers requires a training sample size of $\Omega(L/\epsilon(\delta)^2)$ to achieve the same regret bound. \end{theorem}
+\textbf{(b)} A parametric router with $L$ Lipschitz-continuous layers requires a training sample size of $\Omega(L/\epsilon(\delta)^2)$ to achieve the same regret bound. \end{theorem}

-When the embedding space has a low intrinsic dimension $d$ (which is often the case for well-designed embedding spaces), and $\epsilon(\delta)$ decreases rapidly with $\delta$ (strong locality property), the kNN router requires significantly fewer training samples than a parametric router to achieve the same regret bound.
+The key insight is that when the embedding space has low intrinsic dimension $d$ and strong locality properties (where $\epsilon(\delta)$ decreases rapidly with $\delta$), kNN routers require significantly fewer training samples than parametric routers to achieve the same performance guarantees.
 The full proof is provided in Appendix~\ref{sec:appendix_theorem}.

+\paragraph{Empirical Validation} We provide empirical evidence supporting our theoretical framework.
+Figure~\ref{fig:locality} demonstrates that as embedding distance between query pairs increases, the agreement between their model performance rankings decreases.
+We measure agreement as the correlation between performance scores across all models for each query pair, then bin query pairs by embedding distance.

+The strong negative correlation (r=-0.815 for Arc-Challenge, r=-0.875 for GSM) provides clear empirical support for the $\delta$-locality property: queries close in embedding space tend to have similar relative model performance patterns.

+To validate the intrinsic dimensionality assumption in our theorem, we analyzed our embedding spaces using the TwoNN method \cite{facco2017estimating}.
+RouterBench embeddings have intrinsic dimensions of approximately 2-28, while vision-language embeddings have intrinsic dimensions of 13-18—substantially lower than their ambient dimensions (768 for BERT, 3584 for VLM2Vec).